ftao1/packer-builds/README.md

 This is a Packer project to build Rocky Linux 9.4 Vagrant box on VirtualBox.

+## Assumptions

+This project assumes no existing installed software (listed below) and everything will be created from scratch.

 ## Requirements

-The following software must be installed on your local machine before you can use Packer to build any of these Vagrant boxes:
+The following software must be installed on your local machine before you can use Packer to build this Vagrant box:

   - [Packer](http://www.packer.io/)
   - [Vagrant](http://vagrantup.com/)